-The findings further recommend to make it mandatory for the companies registered under the Companies Ordinance to submit a labour compliance report along with their annual report, which will be certified by the Labour Department.
+The findings further recommended making it mandatory for the companies registered under the Companies Ordinance to submit a labour compliance report along with their annual report, which will be certified by the Labour Department.

 There are alarmingly less women registered on the social security schemes such as the Employees Old Age Benefit (EOBI), the findings point out and recommend the relevant institutions to ensure women workers are registered by the companies on these schemes.
-It has also been recommended to enable the workers of all the establishments and factories – whether registered or not with the Labour Department – to get themselves registered with the Social Security Department and/or Workers’ Welfare Fund and EOBI whichever is relevant, on the provision of evidence as defined by the law to be eligible for admissible benefits.
+It has also been recommended to enable the workers of all the establishments and factories – whether registered or not with the Labour Department – to get themselves registered with the Social Security Department and/or Workers’ Welfare Fund and EOBI, respectively ensuring relevance based on the provision of evidence as defined by the law to be eligible for admissible benefits.

-WAction is funded by the Embassy of Netherlands, while the project is simultaneously been implemented in the federal as well as all four provincial capitals in the country – Islamabad, Lahore, Quetta, Peshawar, and Karachi, respectively.
+WAction is funded by the Embassy of Netherlands, while the project is simultaneously being implemented in the federal as well as all four provincial capitals in the country – Islamabad, Lahore, Quetta, Peshawar, and Karachi, respectively.

 To download Urdu Press Release, click here